-Ureaplasma urealyticum is a bacterium that affects about 70% of sexually active men and women.
-Although it is not considered a typical STI, ureaplasma can be transmitted through sexual contact.
-Ureaplasma often carries no symptoms whatsoever, and most people may never experience any problems at all.
-However, if left untreated, it can cause serious health complications, so it's essential that you get tested and get treatment as soon as possible.
+Ureaplasma urealyticum is an bacterium that affects about 70% of sexually active men and women.
+Although it is not considered as an STI, ureaplasma can be transmitted through sexual contact.
+Ureaplasma often carries no symptoms.

-Ureaplasma has similar symptoms to urethritis and chorioamnionitis (an infection of the vagina due to a bacterial infection, often occurring during pregnancy), especially when there is a rapid expansion of the infection.
-These symptoms include redness and inflammation, an unusual genital discharge and pain during urination.
+Ureaplasma is often diagnosed alongside chorioamnionitis (an infection of the vagina due to a bacterial infection, often occurring during pregnancy), especially when there is a rapid expansion of the infection.

-The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact, saliva, blood transfusions, air, needles or blood.
+The principal cause of ureaplasma is the result of the spread of an infectious agent by an infected person to their partner through sexual contact (vaginal sex and oral sex).
+Other causes can include:

 Ureaplasma is extremely contagious, and is most often spread through sexual contact and unprotected sex with multiple partners.
 In more extreme cases, you can become infected if you touch an infected person's nose or eye secretions, or if an infected person coughs in your face.

-If you are displaying any of the symptoms listed above, then you should book an appointment with your GP or a sexual health clinic, where they will be able to test you for ureaplasma.
-An early diagnosis means that you can get treatment straightaway, which will reduce your chances of complications like pelvic inflammatory disease or infection in the testicles.
+If you are displaying any of the symptoms listed above, then you should book an appointment with your GP or a sexual health clinic, where they will be able to test you for ureaplasma and other STIs.
+An early diagnosis means that you can get treatment straightaway, which will reduce your chances of complications like pelvic inflammatory disease (PID), or infection in the testicles.